 The essence of our being is DESIRE.
 We don’t move a finger without it.
 Desire lifts us out of bed in the morning, propels us forward day after day, year after year.
 Why is it so easy to create a wish list of goals and yet so hard to follow through - especially long term?
-Here are 3 key secrets to not only sticking to our goals but feeling fulfilled by them.
+Here are 4 key secrets to not only sticking to our goals but feeling fulfilled by them.

-1. BALANCE YOUR PRIORITIES: INTERNAL WITH EXTERNAL
+1. BALANCE YOUR EXTERNAL GOALS WITH INTERNAL ONES

+So yes, go after the changes you want to make in your life, set those new year’s goals, but make sure to couple those with an emphasis on becoming closer to who you want to be as an individual.
+Remind yourself often, it’s our internal changes that give our external goals their footing to last.
 Take someone who decides they need to stop drinking.
 That’s great, not an easy task for many — and for those with a problematic dependency, life will likely become better.
-However, without coupling that goal with changing one’s character and becoming a catalyst for helping others, not only will s/he be less fulfilled, but also likely to be successful at sticking to the initial goal.
+However, without coupling that goal with changing one’s character and becoming a catalyst for helping others, not only will s/he be less fulfilled, but also less likely to stick to the initial goal.

 Left to our own devices, we tend to lose sight of the consistent effort and sacrifice required to manifest our goals.
 We lose objectivity when the going gets tough, and then cut corners.
 To move from a wish list to a reality, we need a structure so that we MUST BE ACCOUNTABLE.
 Set it up so that it’s difficult to back down, e.g., invest hard-earned money in a professional trainer, coach or counselor, sign up for a class and even volunteer so they will be counting on you to attend, commit to a plan of action together with a friend — a buddy system if you will, surround yourself with others who have a big desire, who are striving or have reached where you want to go.